 - Attend a placement appointment to be assigned into a volunteer position, as well as attend an on-the-job training (as well annual refresher trainings as required)

 CHOC’s Associate Health office can administer the TB tests free of charge.
 If you do not have proof of receiving the Tdap, Associate Health can also administer this shot for free.
 We encourage you to check with your primary care provider to obtain immunization records or blood titers to prove immunities if you do not have an immunization record.

 Volunteer dress code

-In keeping with our commitment to professionalism and customer service, CHOC requires that its volunteers be neat, clean and well groomed while on duty.
-The following requirements are standard at CHOC for all Associates and volunteers:
+In keeping with our commitment to professionalism and customer service, CHOC requires its volunteers be neat, clean, and well groomed while on duty.
+The Volunteer Services department is proud of our volunteers in upholding the following requirements that are standard at CHOC for all Associates and Volunteers:

-- Volunteers must be in an approved uniform with a visible badge at all times when they are at CHOC, CHOC Children's at Mission Hospital, or representing the hospitals at a public
+- Volunteers must be in an approved uniform with a visible badge at all times when they are at CHOC, CHOC Children’s at Mission Hospital, or representing the hospital in public

 - Jeans, T-shirts, halter tops, stretch pants and open-toed shoes are all prohibited

 - Stockings or socks must be worn with shoes at all time

 - Make-up and jewelry must be used in moderation

 - Hair should be neat and clean - volunteers with shoulder-length or longer hair working in patient care areas must wear hair secured off the shoulders